Sunnyside Guest House Sustainability Policy

 • Many items of furniture have been given away to people locally rather than taken to landfills.
 Old bedding has been donated to an animal charity who use them for dogs bedding.

-• We use refillable ink cartridges for our printer.
+• We use refillable ink cartridges in our printer.

 • Recycling bins are now available in our guest rooms as well as communal areas.